Stuffed Bunny Pattern {With Crochet Overalls}

 I used Rico Creative Cotton Aran (50g/85m/93yds) for the free bunny pattern in the colors silver grey, nature, and patina for the overalls.

-It does on occasion split when you knit, like most cotton but you can fix it and make it look neat with a little patience.
+It does, on occasion, split when you knit, like most cotton, but you can fix it and make it look neat with a bit of patience.

-This is a medium-weight yarn 04, you could however use a worsted weight yarn.
+This is a medium-weight/ aran weight yarn 04; you could, however, use a worsted weight yarn.

 Resources and tutorials you may find helpful in following this pattern